rubygems/rubygems-chef/README.md

 #### Environments
 Run `knife environment from file environments/*.json` after updating any environments to upload them to the Chef server.

-### Bugs and features

-GitHub issues are disabled on this repository.
-Instead, we use [a trello board](https://trello.com/b/cd2HqKnE/infrastructure) to track development work.
-If you're interested in getting involved with RubyGems.org's infrastructure team, that trello board is a great place to look for things to work on.

 ### Wiki
 This readme has some high-level information in it, but our [wiki](https://github.com/rubygems/rubygems-infrastructure/wiki) is where you can find more advanced and complete information about the RubyGems.org infrastructure.